Updated May 26, 2023

 If we want to set up MySQL Query Cache, then we will follow the syntax of it explained as follows:

 Except MariaDB has a built-in absence of query cache but will always be present while inactive.
 We can view the availability of query cache on the server with the variable have_query_cache described below:

 SHOW VARIABLES LIKE 'have_query_cache';

-Though assisted in the versions of MariaDB prior to 10.1.7, the variable query_cache_size will be by default 0KB, which disables the query cache efficiently.
+Though assisted in the versions of MariaDB prior to 10.1.7, the variable query_cache_size will be by default 0KB, disables the query cache efficiently.
 But after this version, the cache size defaults to 1MB.
-If a user wants to set or configure the query cache size too a big enough quantity, it can be done as follows:
+If a user wants to set or configure the query cache size to a big enough quantity, it can be done as follows:

 SET GLOBAL query_cache_size = 5000000;